MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/get-started.md

 ## A C++/WinRT quick-start

 > [!NOTE]
-> For info about installing and using the C++/WinRT Visual Studio Extension (VSIX) and the NuGet package (which provide project template and build support), see [Visual Studio support for C++/WinRT](intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package).
+> For info about installing and using the C++/WinRT Visual Studio Extension (VSIX) and the NuGet package (which together provide project template and build support), see [Visual Studio support for C++/WinRT](intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package).

 Create a new **Windows Console Application (C++/WinRT)** project.